wilbertthelam/FooMoo/README.md

 Android application to provide an easier time to find friends with similar food interests.

-TEST ACCOUNTS WITH LOTS OF PREBUILT DATA: login into app with:
+TEST ACCOUNTS WITH LOTS OF PREBUILT DATA: <br>
+login into app with:
 email: troy_qkajhkt_barnes@tfbnw.net
 password: troybarnes